MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [ ] Government fiscal policy's effect on stock market indices
 - [ ] The cyclical movements of a benchmark index

-> **Explanation:** “Market impact” refers to how large buy or sell orders can affect the traded security’s market price—often causing prices to move against the order.
+> **Explanation:**( “Market impact” refers to how large buy or sell orders can affect the traded security’s market price—often causing prices to move against the order.)

----

 ### How do algorithmic trading platforms assist buy-side traders?
 - [x] They split large orders into smaller ones to minimize market impact